Intent Laundering: AI Safety Datasets Are Not What They Seem

 \section{Introduction}

-\textit{Safety alignment} and \textit{safety datasets} are the two pillars of AI safety \citep{beyer2025llm}.
-Safety alignment focuses on post-training techniques that fortify models against adversarial attacks \citep{askell2021general,ouyang2022training}, while safety datasets serve to evaluate the robustness of these defenses \citep{pmlr-v235-mazeika24a,zou2023universal}.
+\textit{Safety alignment} and \textit{safety datasets} are two pillars of AI safety \citep{beyer2025llm}.
+Safety alignment focuses on post-training techniques that prevent unsafe model behavior \citep{askell2021general,ouyang2022training}, while safety datasets serve to evaluate the robustness of these defenses \citep{pmlr-v235-mazeika24a,zou2023universal}.
 The credibility of these evaluations, therefore, depends largely on the \textit{quality} of the safety datasets.
 As with other evaluation tasks, \textit{dataset quality} is determined by how well these datasets represent \textit{real-world scenarios}.
-However, unlike other datasets that approximate such scenarios through common patterns (e.g., math problems), in the context of AI safety, the real-world scenarios involve \textit{ulterior}, \textit{well-crafted}, and \textit{out-of-distribution} attacks that datasets must capture.
+However, unlike other datasets that approximate such scenarios through common patterns (e.g., math problems), in AI safety, the real-world scenarios involve \textit{ulterior}, \textit{well-crafted}, and \textit{out-of-distribution} adversarial attacks that datasets must capture.
 This makes the design and development of safety datasets fundamentally different from other datasets.